 No – we only offer the OnSET-Deutsch placement test to students of our university.

 There are a number of other language schools in Berlin where you can take the onSET-Deutsch placement test for a fee.

 You can find more information about onSET-Deutsch test centers in Berlin online.

 You will receive all the information you need for the onSET-Deutsch placement test and the following course registration as soon as we have processed the registrations (by October 8, 2021 at the latest).
 Please refrain from inquiries until that date.> Registration form I: Registration form for students who have never attended a German course at the Freie Universität Berlin Language Center (available here as of September 20, 2021!)

 Deadline for filling out the registration form: September 28, 2022, 11:59 p.m.

 Please note: If you are a regular student (not an exchange student) in a bachelor's or master's degree program taught in English, you can attend courses at an A2 level or higher.
 Please only register if you have passed at least an A1.2 level German course.

 The onSET-Deutsch placement test is a cloze test, which is a scientifically designed tool for assessing language proficiency.
-It is a written cloze test, consisting of eight short gap texts on a variety of topics and at different levels of difficulty (from A2 to C1).
+It is a written cloze test, consisting of eight short gap texts on a variety of topics and at different levels of difficulty.
 You have precisely five minutes to complete each gap text, so the entire test takes a maximum of 40 minutes.